 Our time navigating Rome with a baby has pretty much expired when our son became two and changed his attitude towards

 the city the stroller.
 Just to make things a little harder for us, our baby started jumping off the stroller as soon as he began walking.
-He gets tired of sitting for a long time and he also gets tired of too much walking, so for us, it means that we still need to carry the stroller but one also needs to walk with baby D. because he’s pretty reckless!
-Nevertheless, we are still managing to do some Rome exploring with our toddler and here we try to give you our best tips.
+He got immediately tired of sitting for a long time and he also got quickly tired of too much walking.

 Two is a tricky age because, as I mentioned, he’s not as tiny anymore to stay in the stroller the whole time and let us free of doing what we want, but he’s not mature enough to actually understand and enjoy things, which leads him to get bored pretty quickly.
 We drive in Rome, so I admit this makes things easier unless we are going to the city center.
 And even so, we park just before the beginning of the ZTL and then walk.

 I’m sure that when you have the chance to travel to Rome, you will want to have all the experiences Rome is famous for, from visiting its archaeological sites to tasting the local foods.
 But if you are traveling with your young family, chances are you are wondering what are things a toddler can enjoy in Rome.
 How can you keep a two-year-old busy and happy in Rome?
 Here are some of our suggestions stemming from all our adventures around the city with our son.

 Our son literally adored Villa Pamphilj park.
 Right close to the entrance in Via Vitellia is a small playground with toys for children and he just couldn’t get enough of climbing, sliding, swinging, running, chasing pigeons and playing with other kids.
 For us, it was quite tiring because he needs to be closely watched the whole time, but he really had a blast.